angular-redux/store/docs/api.md

 ```

 This means that you are free to use Redux basic API in advanced cases where
-`connect`'s API would not fill your needs.
+`select`'s API would not fill your needs.